microsoft/azure_arc/automated_testing/ghaction_scripts/GitHubActionDocumentation/ExecuteGitHubActions.md

 The ITPro flavor usually works and the Full flavor usually fails.
 We spouse it is related to the time that the police spent before applying to ClientVM.
 On ITPro scenario the deploy finish as soon the ClientVM finish, and not in the another case.

 We added a kind or "continue on error", and we check a file generated that indicate the script finished the execution.
 Then it will succeed even after time out.
-The only secondary effect is the time increase.
+The only secondary effect is the execution time increase.

 [Open SSH](https://docs.microsoft.com/windows-server/administration/openssh/openssh_install_firstuse) is installed using [Widows Run Command](https://docs.microsoft.com/azure/virtual-machines/windows/run-command), and for subscription security polices was moved to port 2204